Rhapsody/frameworkDemoJava/README.md

 * Test framework: Continue to use TestNG, but supplement with AssertJ.
 * API: Switch from Jersey to RestAssured, but continue to provide wrapper classes to minimize required code in tests.
-* Persistence: Continue to use Spring behind wrapper classes for working with databases.
+* Persistence: Continue to use Spring behind wrapper classes for working with databases and other technologies.
 * Build: Switch from Maven to Gradle